bphung45/CheckersAI/README.txt

 Programmed by Jung Won Lee and Benjamin Phung

 Instructions:
-1) Download ZIP file and place all folders in the src into the src of a new Java project.
+1) Place all folders in the src into the src of a new Java project.

 2) To open Checkers GUI, open the class CheckersGUI and run.
 A window